Divorce in Texas raises the same issues no matter the sex or gender of the spouses.

 Once a marriage exists, whether it is a formal or informal marriage, it can only be dissolved by divorce through the courts, or death of one of the spouses.

-Unlike a formal marriage, a party to an informal marriage has only two years from the end of the relationship (by death or non-cohabitation) to assert a right based on the marriage.
+Unlike a formal marriage, a party to an informal marriage only has two years from the end of the relationship (by death or non-cohabitation) to assert a right based on the marriage.
 After two years, the law presumes that no marriage existed.

 What is a no-fault divorce?